benkeen/generatedata/V5_CHANGES.md

 - `packages/config` - this'll house the main configuration settings and replace the old `.env` file.
 For simplicity and backward compatibility, I've left the same uppercase names from the old .env variables.
 - `packages/plugins` - the countries, Data Types and Export Types.
 Perhaps I'll split them into separate packages for each, but for now they're lumped in the same package.
 - `packages/types` - global types.

+## Bootstrap process for new clones

+(Need instructions):

+- install turborepo CLI, nvm, pnpm globals
+- `pnpm install` - this bootstraps the whole repo